HCDigitalScholarship/ds-cookbook/visualizations/Django-to-Mapbox.md

 # Working with data Django-to-Mapbox
-This document explains how to pull data from a django model into a Mapbox layer.
+This document explains how to pull data from a Django model into a Mapbox layer.
 In short, you will use a python template in the views.py file to create a mapbox FeatureCollection of geoJSON data.

 End goal: give mapbox a javascript list of several data points in the proper geoJSON format, also in accordance with Mapbox's FeatureCollection data category.
 The generalized format is:
 ```
 "coordinates" : [latitude, longitude]},
 "properties" : { "NameOfProperty1" : "Value1", "NameOfProperty2" : "Value2"}
 ```
 and so forth.
-We must serialize data from the relevant django model such that we have all information in this exact format of curly braces, quotation marks, colons, and commas that Mapbox requires.
+We must serialize data from the relevant Django model such that we have all information in this exact format of curly braces, quotation marks, colons, and commas that Mapbox requires.

-(Aside: newer versions of django have a built-in geoJSON serializer which was ridiculously/surprisingly difficult to install.
+(Aside: newer versions of Django have a built-in geoJSON serializer which was ridiculously/surprisingly difficult to install.
 Stop reading if you can figure that out tho!)

 ## Step 1: Write a helper function in views.py to properly serialize data from the model you're working with.
 In views.py, define a helper function.
 It might be something like: